-Processes that are started using the startApplication method behave exactly like a JADE process that was started by any other method; for example, started via an operating system shortcut.
+Processes that are started using the startApplication method behave exactly like a Jade process that was started by any other method; for example, started via an operating system shortcut.
 This means that the application will execute the application's initialize method and form load event (if specified) at process startup, and the application's finalize method at application shutdown.
-Of course, don't forget that applications that are executed on the server node cannot display forms and must be of application type Non_GUI.
+Of course, don't forget that applications that are executed on the server node cannot display forms and must be non-GUI applications.